testflows/TestFlows-WebSite/source/handbook/index.md

   * [But](#But) is used to define a step for negative assertion
   * [Finally](#Finally) is used to define a cleanup step

-# Semi-Automated And Manual Tests
+# Semi-Automated and Manual Tests

 Tests can be semi-automated and include one or more manual steps, or be fully manual.